richo/snowplow-wiki/setup-guide/2-collectors/clojure-collector/Setting-up-the-Clojure-collector.md

 You can get these details from the AWS Management Console, by clicking on your username (top right of the screen) and selecting **Security Credentials**.

 [[/setup-guide/images/clojure-collector-setup-guide/17.png]]

+Save the file down.
+(The  name doesn't matter - we called ours `access-key`.)
+Now set `AWS_CREDENTIAL_FILE` to the path and filename of the credential file you just created e.g.

+	$ export AWS_CREDENTIAL_FILE=

+To check your installation is working, try running `iam-usercreate -h` at the command prompt.
+You should see:

+	Creates a new user in your account.
+You can also optionally add the user to one or more groups, and create an access key for the user. iam-usercreate [options...] arguments...
+	 --aws-credential-file CREDENTIALFILE  : path to the file containing your AWS cr edentials
+	 --client-config-file CLIENTCONFIGFILE : path to the file containing client conf igurations
+	 --url SERVICEENDPOINT                 : endpoint URL to be used when making the service call
+	 -d (--debug)                          : enable debug logging
+	 -g GROUPS                             : add user to group(s) -h                                    : print out this message
+	 -k                                    : create a key for the user -p PATH                               : the path of the user, defaults to / -u USERNAME                           : the name of the user -v VERBOSE                            : print out the newly created user's arn and guid

+<a name="openssl-prep-keys" ></a>

+#### 4.2.2 Use OpenSSL to convert the signed certificates received from your SSL provider (in our case, Comodo) into a format suitable for Amazon.

+When we bought our SSL wildcard certificate for `snplow.com` domain, we received three files from Comodo:

+1. `STAR_snplow_com.crt`.
+This is the file that is unique to our domain.
+2. `AddTrustExternalCARoot.crt`.
+This is the root certificate for our domain.
+3. `PostiveSSLCA2.crt`.
+This is an intermediate certificate, which is used which the root certificate (above) to form a certificate chain for our domain.

+In addition, when we applied for the SSL certificate, we generated a private key file called `snplow-ssl.key`.
+We will need to use this again, now.

+There are four things we need to upload into Amazon to enable HTTPS on our collector:

+1. A `pem` encoded private key file.
+This will be generated from `snplow-ssl.key`.
+2. The `pem` encoded public domain certficate.
+This will be generated from `STAR-snplow_com.crt`
+3. A `pem` encoded certificate chain file.
+This will be generated from `AddTrustExternalCaRoot.crt` and `PositiveSSLCA2.crt`.

+We use OpenSSL to create the `pem` encoded private key file.
+Navigate to the directory where your private key lives and execute the following command:

+	openssl rsa -in snplow-ssl.key -out snplow-ssl.pem

+Note: you will need to substitute the  name of your private key for our `snplow-ssl.key` and the name of the `.pem` file you create for `snplow-ssl.pem`.
+This will be one of the files you upload to Amazon.

+We use OpenSSL to create the `pem` encoded public domain certificate, by executing the following command:

+	openssl x509 -inform PEM -in STAR_snplow_com.crt -out STAR_snplow_com.pem

+And again, we use OpenSSL to create the `pem` encoded certificate chain file:

+	(openssl x509 -inform PEM -in PositiveSSLCA2.crt; openssl x509 -inform PEM -in AddTrustExternalCARoot.crt) > certificate-chain-file.crt

+Now we're ready to upload our certificate to Amazon

+<a name="upload-cert-to-amazon" ></a>

+#### 4.2.3 Upload the certificate to Amazon